Late bloomer: Filmmaking

 Though many filmmakers begin directing in their late 20s or early 30s, many of the most notable directors in film history waited until their mid-to-late-30s to direct their first feature.
 These directors include Nicholas Ray, Alain Resnais, Edward Yang, Michael Mann, Frank Tashlin, Robert Aldrich, Satyajit Ray, Anthony Mann, Terry Gilliam, Jerry Lewis, Tsai Ming-liang, Don Siegel, Ridley Scott, Melvin Van Peebles, Gaspar Noé, Lloyd Bacon, Alexander Kluge, Mrinal Sen, Jean-Marie Straub, Ida Lupino, Sam Mendes, Alexander Payne, Ang Lee and Jacques Rivette.
 David Mamet directed his first feature at 40, having already found success and been awarded a Pulitzer Prize as a playwright. Éric Rohmer directed his first feature film at 39, though he did not become a full-time filmmaker until he was in his late 40s.

-Many notable directors started even later: Robert Bresson, Jacques Tati, and Takeshi Kitano directed their first features at 42; Maurice Pialat at 43; Michael Haneke at 47; Jim Sheridan at 40; and his peer and collaborator Terry George at 46.
-Yevgeni Bauer at 48.
+Many notable directors started even later: Robert Bresson, Jacques Tati, Brad Bird, and Takeshi Kitano directed their first features at 42; Maurice Pialat at 43; Michael Haneke at 47; Yevgeni Bauer at 48; Jim Sheridan at 40; and his peer and collaborator Terry George at 46.
 Clint Eastwood, the oldest person to win the Academy Award for Best Director, directed his first film at 41.

 One of the most shining examples of late bloomers in filmmaking is the Portuguese director Manoel de Oliveira.
 Born in 1908, he worked sporadically in filmmaking from the 1930s.
 He completed his first feature film in 1941 called Aniki-Bobo.
 Due to circumstances beyond his control (difficulty in financing, having to deal with his family's business), he did not complete his second feature film until 1971 (when he turned 63).
 Two years later, he completed his third feature film, Benilde or the Virgin Mother (1973).
 Five years later, he made his breakthrough film (originally commissioned by Portuguese TV) called Doomed Love.
 After his critically acclaimed film Francisca (1981), he became a full-time filmmaker (at the age of 73).